 A good PAYDEX score for your small business is 80-100.

-Equifax shows three separate business determinations on its commercial credit reports.
-These are the Equifax payment index, your company’s credit risk score, and also its business failure score.
+Equifax shows three distinct business determinations on its commercial credit reports.
+These are the Equifax payment index, your business’s credit risk score, and its business failure score.

-Equifax’s credit risk score assesses how likely it is your business will become severely delinquent on payments.
+Equifax’s credit risk score checks how likely it is your business will become severely delinquent on payments.
 Scores run from 101 to 992, and they determine:

-Lastly, Equifax’s business failure score looks at the possibility of your small business shutting down.
-It runs from 1,000 to 1,600, and has these elements:
+Lastly, Equifax’s business failure score takes a look at the chance of your company shutting down.
+It runs from 1,000 to 1,600, reviewing these elements:

 So for the credit risk and the business failure scores, a score of 0 means bankruptcy.

-A good Equifax score for your small business is as follows:
+A good Equifax score for your company is as follows:

 So keep your scores in line and good things will happen.
 Learn more here and get started toward building business credit attached to your company’s EIN and not your SSN.
 And you will be able to answer the question: what is a business credit score?